Frequently Asked Questions

 Since the Osteopaths Act 1993, it is a criminal offence for anyone to call themselves an Osteopath without being registered with The General Osteopathic Council (GOsC).
 They regulate the profession to maintain standards of education, clinical knowledge and care.
 Visit www.osteopathy.org.uk for more details.

 Osteopaths are trained to the highest standards of clinical excellence.
-It is also compulsory that all Osteopaths maintain and update their skills through Continued Professional Development (CPD) involving course and educational programs.
+It is also compulsory that all Osteopaths maintain and update their skills through Continued Professional Development (CPD) involving courses and educational programs.

 Most Osteopaths work in the private sector, so GP referral is not necessary and the majority of patients “self-refer”.
 If you intend to claim through your health insurance then please check your terms and conditions.
 Some require a GP referral before the cost of treatments can be claimed.